 The event was organized by the online retailer for small and medium businesses in India.

 There is e-commerce and there is Space.

 Blue Origin, started by Jeff Bezos in late 2000, is into space technology and building reusable space vehicles.

 On being asked about his motivation to launch this company, Bezos alluded to his childhood passion.
 He started getting interested in space as a 5 years old boy when Neil Armstrong and Buzz Aldrin land on the surface of the moon.
-“I have been studying rocket, rocketry, rocket propulsion and space travel since I was a little boy.
-In high school, I read a book High Frontier by Gerard K. O‘Neill and started thinking about humanity expanding into the solar system.”
+“I have been studying rockets, rocketry, rocket propulsion, and space travel since I was a little boy.
+In high school, I read the book High Frontier by Gerard K. O’Neill and started thinking about humanity expanding into the solar system.”